alokssingh/MSR-VTT-Hindi-captionig/README.md

 # MSR-VTT-Hindi-video-captionig
-This repository contains the MSR-VTT video captioning dataset in with translated Hindi captions
+This repository contains the MSR-VTT video captioning dataset in with translated Hindi captions used in the paper [Attention Based Video Captioning Framework for Hindi
+]()

 Code will be uploaded soon on the acceptance of the Manuscript